usgs/wdfn-blog/content/WDFN_tech_stack_spring_2022.md

 ---

 The goal of this post is to give a technical reader an idea of what technologies the Water Data for the Nation (WDFN) team uses, because it is both varied and ever changing.
-Broadly, we there are three areas that the WDFN team focuses on, and each have their own unique tech stacks.
-These areas are Front end- for the User Interface, the back end, for databases and APIs, and Data Engineering, where we transform the data from upstream systems and prepare it for the APIs and ultimately display.
+Broadly, there are three areas that the WDFN team focuses on, and each have their own unique tech stacks.
+These areas are front end- for the User Interface, the back end, for databases and APIs, and Data Engineering, where we transform the data from upstream systems and prepare it for the APIs and ultimately display.

 ## Front end